---

 COPY --from=node /demo/node-modules /demo/node-modules

-has changed, and only run yarn install
+has changed, and only run `yarn install` if `package.json`

 changed.